Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Experimental Results

 \subsection{Experiment Setup}

-\paragraph{Unlearning Scenarios} \textit{Single-class unlearning}: We forget a single class from all datasets. \textit{Two-classes unlearning}: We forget two classes from CIFAR10 and CIFAR100. \textit{Multi-classes unlearning}: We forget four classes from CIFAR100.

-\paragraph{VFL Setting \& Datasets \& Models} We stimulate a VFL scenario by splitting a neural network into two bottom models and a top model and assigning the two bottom models to each two passive parties and the top model to the active party.
-We conduct experiments on four datasets: MNIST\citep{726791}, CIFAR10, CIFAR100\citep{krizhevsky2009learning} and ModelNet\citep{wu20153dshapenetsdeeprepresentation}.
-We adopt Resnet18\citep{he2015deepresiduallearningimage} on dataset MNIST, CIFAR10, CIFAR100 and ModelNet.
-We do extend our experiments with Vgg16\citep{simonyan2015deepconvolutionalnetworkslargescale} on dataset CIFAR10 and CIFAR100.
+\textbf{Datasets \& Models.} We conduct experiments on seven datasets: MNIST \citep{726791}, CIFAR10, CIFAR100 \citep{krizhevsky2009learning}, ModelNet \citep{wu20153dshapenetsdeeprepresentation}, Brain Tumor MRI \citep{10.1145/3657290}, COVID-19 Radiography \citep{Rahman_2022} and Yahoo Answers dataset \citep{277244}.
+We adopt ResNet18 on the datasets MNIST, CIFAR10, CIFAR100, ModelNet, Brain Tumor MRI and COVID-19 Radiography.
+We adopt MixText \citep{chen2020mixtextlinguisticallyinformedinterpolationhidden} on the Yahoo Answers dataset.
+Additionally, we extend our experiments with Vgg16 on the dataset CIFAR10 and CIFAR100.
 Experiments are repeated over five random trials, and results are reported as mean and standard deviation.
-Further details are in Appendix \ref{appendix_experiment}.
+We conduct experiments on a single NVIDIA A100 GPU.

+\textbf{VFL Setting \& Unlearning Scenarios.} We simulate a VFL setting with one active model owner and 1–8 passive model owners.
+In \textit{single-label unlearning}, one label is removed from all datasets; in \textit{two-label unlearning}, two labels are removed from CIFAR10/100; and in \textit{multi-label unlearning}, four labels are removed from CIFAR100. {Appendix \ref{appendix_expsetup} summarizes model names, VFL configurations, datasets, unlearned labels and hyper-parameters used for unlearning. }

-\paragraph{Evaluations Metrics} We evaluate the utility of unlearning by measuring accuracy of $\mathcal{D}_{r}$ before and after unlearning.
-The higher accuracy on $\mathcal{D}_{r}$ indicates stronger utility.
-To evaluate the unlearning effectiveness, we construct a simple MIA from \citep{shokri2017membershipinferenceattacksmachine} to test Attack Success Rate (ASR) and measuring the accuracy of $\mathcal{D}_{u}$ before and after unlearning.
-MIA seeks to determine if a specific data record was included in the training of a target machine learning model.
-Time efficiency is evaluated by comparing the runtime of each baseline.
+\textbf{Evaluations Metrics.} We evaluate the utility of unlearning by measuring the accuracy of remaining data, $\calD^r$, before and after unlearning.
+The higher accuracy on $\calD^r$ indicates stronger utility.
+A stronger utility indicates that more information about $\calD^r$ is being preserved.

+To assess unlearning effectiveness, we use a basic Membership Inference Attack (MIA) from \citep{shokri2017membershipinferenceattacksmachine} to measure the Attack Success Rate (ASR) and the prediction accuracy on the unlearned label $y^u$ before and after unlearning.
+MIA determines whether a data point was part of the model's training.
+Lower accuracy on $y^u$ suggests more effective unlearning.
+A 0\% ASR may indicate the Streisand effect \citep{golatkar2020eternalsunshinespotlessnet}, where the model consistently mispredicts all $y^u$ samples as a single incorrect label.
+Ideally, the ASR should be slightly lower than that of a retrained model, signalling successful unlearning without revealing extra information.

+Time efficiency is measured by each method's runtime, where the shorter the better.
+An effective unlearning method should: a) preserve $\calD^r$ accuracy; b) reduce $y^u$ accuracy to near 0\%; c) achieve an ASR slightly below that of a retrained model; and d) run quickly.